htammen/cap-mtx-ext-sample/README.md

 Each tenant can extend the db and service layers of a SaaS application.
 All or some extensions can also be deleted later.
 The extensions are not hard coded but can be added at runtime of the app.

+**This project uses typescript and ts-node.
+I have not added them to the package.json dependencies.
+So they need to be installed as global packages.
+`npm i -g typescript`
+`npm i -g ts-node`**

 ## Project structure

 This project is a regular CAP MTA project.
 As such it consists of the following folders / modules